JBShady/COD5-Remastered/README.md

 * Players with Jug that do not stand still in traps can still avoid the slow down, however
 * Fixed traps sometimes displaying yellow lights on Der Riese
 * Fixed potential thread leaks with electric traps and flogger trap
-* When multiple traps are running, certain trap sounds and effects do not end when a different trap has ended
+* Fixed how certain trap sounds and effects would end for all active traps when the first trap ended
 * Decreased Hellhound death delay in traps
 * Fixed Hellhounds playing normal zombie death sounds in traps on Shi No Numa
 * Added "no purchase" sound effect to all levers when player does not have enough points